bhoomigundecha/Jugaad/README.md

   - *"Main thoda adjust karti hun, aap bhi samjhein"* — reciprocity nudge
   - UPI prepaid nudge right after close

-Her system prompt is written **entirely in Devanagari Hindi** — not Hinglish — so the LLM produces natural speech instead of a robotic translation when it hits TTS.
+Her system prompt is written **entirely in Devanagari Hindi** and not Hinglish, therefore the LLM produces natural speech instead of a robotic translation when it hits TTS.

-**Deal detection** is signal-based: when the buyer says *haan*, *theek hai*, *pakka*, or *chalega*, Priya confirms and emits `DEAL_CONFIRMED:₹[price]`, which the backend intercepts to lock the price server-side.
+**Deal detection** is signal-based: when the buyer says *haan*, *theek hai*, *pakka*, or *chalega*, Jugaad confirms and emits `DEAL_CONFIRMED:₹[price]`, which the backend intercepts to lock the price server-side.

 ---